 - Fulfill administrative requirements such as completing Room Condition Reports, assisting with lockouts, posting cleaning notices, etc.

-Employment for RAs begins with Fall RA Training in August and extends through the day after commencement in May.
-In return for your duties, you will be compensated with a room and board credit directly to your student account for Fall Semester, Winter Term, and Spring Semester.
-RAs also receive a parking permit fee waiver and returning staff members receive a stipend.
+Employment begins in August, two weeks before school begins, with Resident Assistant Training and extends through the day after commencement in May.
+In return for your duties, you will be compensated with a room and board credits directly to your student account for Fall Semester, Winter Term, and Spring Semester.
+Resident Assistants also receive a parking permit fee waiver and returning staff members receive a stipend.
 This compensation information will be shared with the Financial Aid Office and may influence your financial aid package.
-The RA position is a part-time student leadership position which is not eligible for any benefits including medical, dental, or retirement.
+The Resident Assistant position is a part-time student leadership position which is not eligible for any benefits including medical, dental, or retirement.

-What’s does it take to be on the Res Life Team?
+What’s does it take to be a Resident Assistant?

-- Possess and maintain a minimum 2.50 cumulative GPA.
+- Possess and maintain a 2.50 or higher cumulative GPA.

 - Be in good judicial standing (i.e. not on probation or with an extensive judicial history)

-- Have at least two full semesters of residential living experience in a residence hall, campus home, or fraternity house by June of the previous academic year.
-Freshman and transfer students are eligible to apply if they live on campus for Fall semester and plan to live on campus for Spring semester.
+- Have at least two full semesters of residential living experience in a residence hall, campus home, or fraternity house before beginning service in the Resident Assistant position.
+Freshman and transfer students are eligible to apply if they live on campus for Fall semester and Spring semester.

 - Preferred applicants will have previous leadership experiences or co-curricular involvements.

-Since it is such a time commitment, RAs cannot exceed an average of 15 hours of work (hourly, stipend, or internships) per week.
+Since it is such a time commitment, Resident Assistants cannot exceed an average of 15 hours of work (hourly, stipend, or internships) per week outside of the Resident Assistant position.
 Work study and international students with student visas can work all 15 hours with Franklin College.
-RAs without work study can only work 8 hours on-campus but they can work at an off-campus job for the remaining hours.
+Resident Assistants without work study can only work 8 hours on-campus but they can work at an off-campus job for the remaining hours.